 6. Joseph/Ephraim/Israel to be the most powerful military nation on earth, who possesses the strategic military points against his enemies.
 He is a virtual superpower with no equal to his destructive capabilities.

 7. Joseph/Ephraim/Israel to exert political dominance over foreign nations.

 8. Joseph/Ephraim/Israel will also exert dominance over his brother nations.

 9. Joseph/Ephraim/Israel is provided with the protection of an automatic curse or blessing.
 Those nations cursing the holder of the unconditional blessing, at the time when it is in force, will suffer national disasters while those blessing them will receive national well-being.

 Another important fact should not be overlooked.
 The simple math regarding the chronology of world history indicates that we are fairly close to the beginning of the 7th Millennium and the arrival of Yahushua the messiah.

 If that be the case and for Yahweh’s word to be true as contained in Scriptures then there should be a nation that exists today that meets all of the requirements of having received Yahweh’s promised Unconditional Blessings.

-Note: If you’re still pondering as to who and where this nation of unconditional blessings is today then be sure to check out the followup post titled Israel–Still Guessing?
+Note: If you still have questions as to who and where this nation of unconditional blessings is today, then be sure to check out the followup post titled Israel–Still Guessing?